plutoniumm/cquicc/projects/redpitaya-server/Readme.md

 # RedPitaya LocalServer
 ## Run
 Add whatever scripts/programs need to be run to `runner.sh`.
 It will be called everytime `/plot` is POST to.
-And every second send.txt will be sent
+And every second send.csv will be sent

 ## Todo
 - Add toaster
-- Provide clean APIs for Diff & Plot
+- Take in N as variable (spingrid.csv)
-- Bundle frontend with Go binary
+- convergence.csv
-- Release
+- take in refresh rate as a variable
-- Plot loss curve
+- Ask for autofetch